zcericola/HTML-CSS-Practice-Problems/README.md

   * Assign a width, height, and float.
 * Locate the element with the class of `menu-container`.
   * Assign a width, height, and float.

+## Step 3

+* Open `level-1/index.html` && `level-1/step-3.css` && `level-1/step-3.jpg`.
+* Locate the element with the class of `content-mid`.
+  * Add padding of 80 pixels on the top, left, right, and bottom.
+* Locate the element with the class of `content-mid-header`.
+  * Assign a width and height.
+* Locate the element with the class of `content-container`.
+  * Assign a width and height.
+* Locate the element with the class of `content`.
+  * Add padding of 20 pixels on the top, left, right, and bottom.
+  * Assign a width, height, and text-align.
+  * Add some random text inside the `div`.